Ask Dr. Gourmet

 There's no research right now to confirm your theory that having the grapefruit in the morning and taking the medication later won't cause an interaction.
 While it is a good theory it's not proven and since these chemicals enhance absorption the grapefruit could very much change how much drug actually ends up in your body.

-If you’re on any medications, you need to be sure to tell your doctor what other medications or supplements you’re using, as you can never be sure what might cause an interaction.
-Here's a partial list of the drugs that interact with grapefruit.
-The Center for Food-Drug Interaction Research and Education has a complete listing at http://www.druginteractioncenter.org
+If you're on any medications, you need to be sure to tell your doctor what other medications or supplements you're using, as you can never be sure what might cause an interaction.
+Below is a partial list of the more common drugs that interact with grapefruit.
+The American Academy of Family Physicians has a fairly complete listing at https://www.aafp.org/afp/2000/0315/p1745.html, so if your medication is not on the list here on this page, check the AAFP's page to be sure.

 Thanks for writing,